-Our teaching staff work in teams to cover the essential curriculum subjects.
-Our team approach to topic learning ensures that our curriculum is broad and balanced, and that regular links are made between areas of learning; we know that this is how children learn best.
+Our teaching staff work in curriculum teams to plan the sequence of learning and to ensure that our curriculum is broad and balanced, and that regular links are made between areas of learning; we know that this is how children learn best and retain that knowledge.

 Our curriculum evolves each year to suit the needs of our pupils, and although topics may start with a similar stylus, we are more than happy for our children to work with their teachers to direct where their learning journeys take them.

 To find out more about the curriculum our school is following please contact the office or speak to your child’s class teacher.

 Click here to view Greenfield E-ACT Academy’s intent statement.

 Click Here to view our Academy Passport Booklet.

 Through every year group and every genre, the following strategies are taught:

 - Identifying literal information (Pointy Finger)

 - Retrieving information (Rover the Retriever)